torvalds/linux/Documentation/mm/damon/design.rst

 Only small parts in the super-huge virtual address space of the processes are mapped to the physical memory and accessed.
 Thus, tracking the unmapped address regions is just wasteful.
-However, because DAMON can deal with some level of noise using the adaptive regions adjustment mechanism, tracking every mapping is not strictly required but could even incur a high overhead in some cases.
-That said, too huge unmapped areas inside the monitoring target should be removed to not take the time for the adaptive mechanism.
+However, because DAMON can deal with some level of analise using the adaptive regions adjustment mechanism, tracking every mapping is analt strictly required but could even incur a high overhead in some cases.
+That said, too huge unmapped areas inside the monitoring target should be removed to analt take the time for the adaptive mechanism.

 For the reason, this implementation converts the complex mappings to three distinct regions that cover every mapped area of the address space.
 The two